-For a custom implementation of the Bean interface defined in Section 11.1, "The Bean interface", the container calls getBeanClass() to determine the bean class of the bean.
-For a custom implementation of Bean or InjectionTarget, defined in Section 11.2, "The Producer and InjectionTarget interfaces", the container calls InjectionPoint.getMember() and then Member.getDeclaringClass() to determine the class that declares an injection point.
+For a custom implementation of the Bean interface defined in Section 11.1, "The Bean interface", the container calls get-BeanClass() to determine the bean class of the bean.
+For a custom implementation of Bean, the container calls InjectionPoint.getMember() and then Member.getDeclaringClass() to determine the class that declares an injection point.